MullerPietPompies/order-system2/README.md

 ## How to use
 1. Add the Spreadsheet Downloaded from Microsoft Forms to the same Folder ad the Main.py file
 2. Rename the Spreadsheet to "Raw.xlsx"
-3. Run the Python scrips
+3. Run the Python scrip